rhelmot/CelesteMagicTimer/README.md

 The next-most important scripts are the `make_*_splits.py` files.
 These are programs which interactively construct a route file for you with some common templates.

-Finally, we hae `stream.py`, which is another autosplitter program which formats its data in a stream-friendly format.
+Finally, we have `stream.py`, which is another autosplitter program which formats its data in a stream-friendly format.
 This one has much better coding standards, and should be used as a base if you want to write your own display program.

 Contributing
 ------------